P1kM1n/StreamDeck/README.md

 3. Update the server IP address:
   Open client.py using a text editor of your choice (e.g., Notepad, VSCode).
   On the client device open client.py and replace '192.168.1.21' with the IP address of your computer.

+NOTE from this point on, if you open the programs on the right devices and have the same programs as me the code will work.
+Anything past here is just for customising the programs that open.

-4. Add/Modify Actions (Customize to Launch Your Applications):
+5. Add/Modify Actions (Customize to Launch Your Applications):
   On the server device (the one you want the applications to open on) open server.py using a text editor of your choice (e.g., Notepad, VSCode).
   Locate the section with the actions for opening programs(``open_1``, ``open_2``, etc.).